 On this page Skip this page navigation

-Consumer Protection Ontario is an awareness program from Ontario’s Ministry of Government and Consumer Services and other public organizations, known as administrative authorities that promote consumer rights and public safety.
+Consumer Protection Ontario is an awareness program from Ontario’s Ministry of Public and Business Service Delivery and other public organizations, known as administrative authorities that promote consumer rights and public safety.

 The ministry and these administrative authorities enforce a number of Ontario’s consumer protection and public safety laws, investigate alleged violations and handle complaints.